Global pandemic death toll is three times higher than reported Covid-19 deaths suggest, study finds

 The Covid-19 pandemic may have been three times deadlier than the reported death toll suggests.

-Globally, official reports through the end of 2021 show that 6 million people have died directly because of Covid-19.
-But researchers estimate in a new study that from the start of 2020 through the end of 2021, there have been at least 18 million more deaths than researchers would typically expect over the course of two years.
+Researchers estimate in a new study that from the start of 2020 through the end of 2021, there have been at least 18 million more deaths than they would typically expect over the course of two years.
+But official reports through the end of 2021 show that less than 6 million people had died directly because of Covid-19, according to the study.

 Some of this excess mortality may have been missed in official counts due to lack of diagnostic or reporting resources.
 But some may be attributed to other indirect effects of the pandemic, such as lack of access to health care, behavior changes during lockdowns or economic turmoil.
 There was not enough data to distinguish the cause of death.